 Temporal Stability Filter: A state transition is initiated only if a non-central consensus state (Dt=Sk−1 or Dt=Sk+1) is consistently detected for a predefined duration, τ.
 This temporal filtering mitigates spurious transitions caused by momentary detection fluctuations.
 Based on the system’s frame rate of 30 fps (as per Section 3.1.3), we set τ=10 consecutive frames, corresponding to approximately 0.33 seconds.

 Model Group Sliding: If the consensus state is consistently for frames, the system transitions backward, activating the preceding model .
 This transition logic corresponds to the progression of the assembly sequence in our defined workflow.
 If the consensus state is consistently for frames, the system transitions forward, activating the subsequent model .
 This transition logic corresponds to the disassembly sequence or reversal of steps.
-If the consensus state , or if no consensus is reached, or if a non-central consensus state does not persist for frames, the current model remains active.
+If the consensus states, or if no consensus is reached, or if a non-central consensus state does not persist for frames, the current model remains active.
 Appropriate boundary conditions are applied for the first (Y1) and last (Yn) models in the group.